Marie Cox, employment law solicitor at Tollers LLP, answers key questions about written statements of employment

-All employees are entitled to a written statement of employment – regardless of business size or number of employees – which sets out the main terms and conditions of their employment.
+All employees and workers are entitled to a written statement of employment - regardless of business size or number of employees - which sets out the main terms and conditions of their employment.

 And what about a contract of employment?

 That exists as soon as an employee starts work, which proves they accept the terms and conditions you offer.
 You're both bound by the terms of the employment contract.
 Sometimes a contract is agreed verbally.
-However, employees are entitled by law to be given a written statement of employment within two months of their start to work for your business.
+However, employees are entitled by law to be given a written statement of employment on or before their first day of work.

 Every staff member?

-Yes, all employees who have been employed for one month or more.
-You should do this no later than two months after their start date.
+Yes, all employees and workers.
+You should do on or before their start date.
 Many employers include one with a job offer letter.
 An employee can request one and your refusal to issue one is unlawful, which means the employee can take the matter further.

 Are there any exemptions?

 People whose employment began before 30 November 1993 are only entitled to a written statement if they request one.
-Independent contractors, freelancers and agency workers are not entitled to one, nor are employees in particular categories such as crown servants.
+Employees in particular categories such as crown servants are also not entitled.